 Communication is a key entitlement under the Charter of Australian Health Care Rights.
-Women with disabilities must have access to appropriate communication support when they need to know their rights, give consent, participate in decision-making and be informed of information relating to their health and wellbeing.
+Women with disabilities must have access to appropriate communication support when discussing their health and wellbeing so they can:

+- Know their rights.

+- Give informed consent.

+- Participate in decision-making.

+- Know information about their individual health and wellbeing.